atropos-null/LS/py109/py109_studyguide.md

     pass
 class UserAuthentication:       # Class (PascalCase)
     pass
+class NPC:                      #Use all Caps for acronyms per Pep-8
 ```

 **Non-idiomatic naming**​ refers to names that, while legally valid in Python (the code will run), don't follow Python's style conventions.